Korkman/ventoy-guides/triple-os-install/00-intro.md

 Remove Hyper-V components (temporarily) from Windows for best performance.

+For debugging and testing, also refer to [How to boot USB drives in VirtualBox](../boot-in-virtualbox/)

 ## Can I use Hyper-V instead?
 VMWare Workstation?
 QEMU?
 As long as fixed-size VHD files are produced, anything should work.